neutrinobolt/cs260/Assignments/Final/README.md

 File "Dijkstra_Animation.gif" is used for a reference of the final graph object. vertex ids will be given letter names instead of numbers.

+## Results

+Finally, I managed to get it working!
+While my pathfinding algorithm doesn't return the shortest path, it does correctly return if a path is achievable or not, and makes it so a path can be traced from start to end.
+This I am considering a success.
+I am keeping track of the vertices and edges in linked lists, so the search complexity of the pathfinding and search algorithms probably take a pretty big hit.
+Sorting has O(n) i believe, and pathfinding sits at O(n**2), I think?
+This is because I repeatedly reference secondary lists for the algorithm.
+Not the most efficient thing in the world.
+If I were to use hash tables instead of linked lists that would probably make it a lot faster.

+### Notable function lines

+#### Testing lines

+- Vertlist: lines 11-111
+- Edgelist: lines 115-193
+- Basic graph functions: lines 197-237
+- pathFind: lines 240-254
+- minstree: lines 257-272

+#### Function definitions

+- pathfind: lines 40-175
+- minstree: lines 176-215

+Find vertlist and edgelist function definitions in files vertlist.cpp and edgelist.cpp, respectively.
+Function definitions are practically the same.